MicrosoftDocs/power-automate-docs/articles/desktop-flows/virtual-desktops.md

 * Windows 10 Pro, Windows 10 Enterprise, Windows 11 Pro, Windows 11 Enterprise, Windows Server 2016, Windows Server 2019 or Windows Server 2022

 *	Power Automate for desktop should be installed on the user’s physical machine.
+Users must download the installer from the Power Automate portal and install it manually.
+This feature isn't available in Power Automate for desktop installed through the Microsoft Store.

 *	Power Automate agent for virtual desktops should be installed on the Citrix/RDP virtual desktop.
 The agent installation requires admin rights.